ArdhaniNamitha/breast-cancer-svm-classification/README.md

 # breast-cancer-svm-classification

-A machine learning project using Support Vector Machines (SVMs) to classify breast cancer tumors as malignant or benign.
-This project demonstrates linear and non-linear SVMs, hyperparameter tuning, cross-validation, and decision boundary visualization using PCA.
+This project uses Support Vector Machines (SVM) to classify breast tumors as malignant or benign using diagnostic features from digitized medical imaging.
+The implementation explores linear and non-linear classification, hyperparameter optimization, and dimensionality reduction for visualization.

 ---

 ### Objective

-To build SVM-based models that accurately predict breast cancer diagnosis using clinical features.
-The models are evaluated on accuracy, cross-validation performance, and visual separation of classes in reduced 2D space.
+To develop and compare SVM models for tumor classification based on diagnostic data, with an emphasis on model interpretability and performance.
+The goal is to evaluate how kernel choice and parameter tuning affect classification, and to visualize model decisions in reduced feature space.

 ---

 ### Dataset Description

-The dataset contains features computed from digitized images of breast mass cell nuclei.
-Features include radius, texture, perimeter, area, smoothness, etc.
+The dataset consists of diagnostic measurements collected from breast tissue samples.
+Each record includes 30 numerical features such as radius, perimeter, smoothness, and texture of cell nuclei derived from a digitized image.

 **Target Variable:**

-* 1 → Malignant (cancerous)
+* `1` → Malignant (cancerous)
-* 0 → Benign (non-cancerous)
+* `0` → Benign (non-cancerous)

 **Download Dataset**: [Click to view/download the dataset](breast-cancer.csv)